 4-H'ers can build their leadership skills at regional leadership trainings.
 Learn about your leadership style, communication, respect and various club leadership to help at the local club and county level.

-Building Leadership and Understanding is an exciting and fun leadership adventure.
-At BLU, more than 400 youth from across Minnesota meet once a year to learn and practice valuable leadership skills to use in your community and throughout your life.
+Building Leadership and Understanding is an exciting and fun leadership adventure for youth in grades 6-9.
+At BLU, youth from across Minnesota meet once a year to learn and practice valuable leadership skills to use in your community and throughout your life.

 The Minnesota State 4-H Ambassadors lead and serve all Minnesota 4-H youth.
 They act as spokespeople for 4-H youth development programs, teach, plan leadership conferences and work for 4-H at the Minnesota State Fair.
 They fulfill county requests for leadership trainings, award ceremonies, retreats, and promote 4-H to outside organizations.
 They give lots of time and energy to spreading the word about 4-H and its positive impact on youth.